-The potentially affected public health and safety factors associated with road projects adopt the relevant resource definitions described in this Affected Environment section.
+The potentially affected public health and safety factors associated with road projects adopts the relevant resource definitions described in this Affected Environment section.
 The public health and safety aspects relevant to the proposed roadway improvements include (1) traffic incidents, as described in the Affected Environment section, Apra Harbor region, of this chapter; and (2) unexploded ordnance, as described in the Affected Environment section, south region, of this chapter.
 The subjects of notifiable diseases and mental illness have been evaluated in the Affected Environment section, North and Central regions, of this chapter.

-The Guam Police Department (GPD) has instituted traffic safety checkpoints and safety education programs across the island.
+The Guam Police Department has instituted traffic safety checkpoints and safety education programs across the island.
 Traffic accident data for the years 2001 through 2005 indicated that, despite the population increase over the 5-year period between 2001 and 2005, the number of traffic accidents has decreased.
-The number of traffic incidents averages 6,651 per year.
 The number of traffic accident-related fatalities averages 18 per year.
-The average per capita accident rate is 0.040, which means that 1 in every 26 people will experience a traffic accident, whereas the average per capita traffic fatality rate is 0.000102, meaning 1 in every 9,717 people would become a victim of a traffic fatality.

-Guam Department of Public Works (GDPW) is conducting a safety and hazard elimination study to identify the most hazardous traffic locations on Guam.
+Guam DPW is conducting a safety and hazard elimination study to identify the most hazardous traffic locations on Guam.
 Preliminary results identified intersections with the highest frequency of fatal, non-fatal, or non-injury traffic accidents.
 Traffic incident information was reported by classifying information into categories reflecting:

 - Type of accident

 - Location information

 - Involvement by automobile(s), motorcycle(s), and/or pedestrian(s)

 - Weather conditions

 - Time of day, day of week, month

 - Type of maneuver

 - Road characteristics

 - Road surface

-- Traffic controls
+- Traffic controls, and

-- Driver characteristics and behavior.
+- Driver characteristics and behavior